NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-integration/README.md

 ## Step-by-Step Guide

 1. **Explore CI Tools and Frameworks**:
-   - Start with the [Continuous Integration Tools and Frameworks](continuous-integration-frameworks.md) guide to understand a wide array of CI tools.
+   - Start with the [CI Tools and Frameworks](continuous-integration-frameworks.md) guide to understand a wide array of CI tools.
    - Review different categories like Analysis and Testing, Credentialing, and Execution and Reporting Tests.
    - Based on your use case, select appropriate tools, e.g. Git hooks, GitHub Actions, Jenkins, Maven plugins, or SetupTools that fit into various aspects of your CI use case.

 2. **Understand the Reference Architecture**:
-   - Dive into the [Continuous Integration Reference Architecture](reference-architecture.md) for an overview of the CI process and its components.
+   - Dive into the [CI Reference Architectures](reference-architecture.md) for an overview of the CI process and its components.
    - Understand the core concept of the CI pipeline, which involves systems like Development System, Continuous Integration System, and Continuous Deployment System.
    - Learn about the discrete process steps in a CI pipeline, such as Compile, Test, Package, and Publish, and how they contribute to building and releasing software.